 Answer: During the lifetime of Jesus, the holy temple in Jerusalem was the center of Jewish religious life.
 The temple was the place where animal sacrifices were carried out and worship according to the Law of Moses was followed faithfully.
 Hebrews 9:1-9 tells us that in the temple a veil separated the Holy of Holies—the earthly dwelling place of God’s presence—from the rest of the temple where men dwelt.
 This signified that man was separated from God by sin (Isaiah 59:1-2).
 Only the high priest was permitted to pass beyond this veil once each year (Exodus 30:10; Hebrews 9:7) to enter into God's presence for all of Israel and make atonement for their sins (Leviticus 16).

 Solomon's temple was 30 cubits high (1 Kings 6:2), but Herod had increased the height to 40 cubits, according to the writings of Josephus, a first century Jewish historian.
 There is uncertainty as to the exact measurement of a cubit, but it is safe to assume that this veil was somewhere near 60 feet high.
-Josephus also tells us that the veil was four inches thick and that horses tied to each side could not pull the veil apart.
+An early Jewish tradition says that the veil was about four inches thick, but the Bible does not confirm that measurement.
 The book of Exodus teaches that this thick veil was fashioned from blue, purple and scarlet material and fine twisted linen.

 The size and thickness of the veil makes the events occurring at the moment of Jesus’ death on the cross so much more momentous.
 “And when Jesus had cried out again in a loud voice, he gave up his spirit.
 At that moment the curtain of the temple was torn in two from top to bottom” (Matthew 27:50-51a).